Siddhartha Gunti

 To make this work with the constraints of today, a few more attributes appear:

 Self-scheduling: Able to spawn off async work by themselves.
-They should be able to decide when, how and why.
-Old-school persistent crons or new-school long-workflows both work well.
+They should be able to decide when, how, and why.
+Old-school persistent cron jobs or new-school long workflows both work well.

-Heartbeat: It shouldn’t have a need for external action to start.
+Heartbeat/wake-ups: It shouldn’t need an external action to start.
 It should wake up on its own.
 Decide on its work (actual work or becoming better at work) and work on it with persistence.
-15-min interval seems the right fit for the current arch/models.
-Anything higher is too slow (missing out on info) and lower is too quick (no new info).
+A 15-min interval seems the right fit for the current arch/models.
+Anything higher is too slow (missing out on info), and lower is too quick (no new info).

 Memory: Has persistent and self-written memory.
-ChatGPT, Claude etc has this inbuilt into their systems.
+ChatGPT, Claude, LeChat, etc. have it built into their systems.
 But that works only at a task level and showcases value sporadically.
-What’s working for me is episodic, day-wise, task-wise, manager-wise and long-term self-written memory.
+What’s working for me is episodic, day-wise, task-wise, manager-wise, and long-term self-written memory.

-Evolving: Ability to improve its own functionality.
-Not just the above three: getting better at self-scheduling, heartbeats or memory management.
-But also to re-use its own learnings.
+Evolving: Ability to improve own functionality.
+Not just the above three: getting better at self-scheduling, heartbeats, or memory management.
+But also to reuse its own learnings.
 Self-written and always-improving skills are working well for me.
-One direction I have mixed opinions is its ability to improve its own core.
+One direction I have mixed opinions on is its ability to improve its own core.
 Our infra and models are not there yet.
 But a few more experiments might give a better answer.

-Next step: figuring out how we can make living agents work with the infra of today.
+Next step: figuring out how we can make living agents work with current infrastructure.
 And make it work in our workspace today.

-Sandboxes: Giving an agent a persistent sandbox that it can read/write/execute from became a no brainer.
-We are going to need lot more CPUs and GPUs for living agents to use and reuse.
+Sandboxes: Giving an agent a persistent sandbox that it can read/write/execute from became a no-brainer.
+We are going to need a lot more CPUs and GPUs for living agents to use and reuse.

 Entry points and modalities: We need a way to communicate with these agents.
 Telegram worked best so far.
-Web app as standby is decent option since telegram is not a natural interface to track parallel tasks.
-As for modalities: audio (STT’ed), image, PDFs (OCR’ed) are no brainer.
-Any other modality (like Excel or high res images), I upload to the sandbox and ask the agent to figure it out.
+A web app as a standby is a decent option since Telegram is not a natural interface to track parallel tasks.
+As for modalities: audio (STT’ed), image, and PDFs (OCR’ed) are no-brainers.
+Any other modality (like Excel or high-res images), I upload to the sandbox and ask the agent to figure it out.

 Exit points and working style: Exit points are how the agent is going to communicate its work to us.
-Technically, all the entry points could be in itself the exit points.
-But its not enough.
-For ex, we might not want to talk to a living agent with HTML.
-But the living agent might want to send us a HTML or even better a hosted version of it.
+Technically, all the entry points could be exit points.
+But it's not enough.
+For example, we might not want to talk to a living agent with HTML.
+But the living agent might want to send us an HTML or even better, a hosted version of it.
 A tunneling system and sandbox file previews are the ones that I am using now.

-MCPs, Skills & APIs: A Living Agent, even if its self evolving, is useless without new data feeds to work on.
-That’s where integrations come into picture.
+MCPs, Skills & APIs: A living agent, even if it's self-evolving, is useless without new data feeds to work on.
+That’s where integrations come into play.
 All our existing integrations have one big pro and one big con.
 The pro is that they are made to be deterministic and resilient.
 The con is that they are fixed in what and how they provide the data.
-An API that provides reddit results of a thread will work the same way irrespective of the need of the agent.
+An API that provides Reddit results of a thread will work the same way irrespective of the need of the agent.
 Also, our abstractions like MCPs on top of these APIs fill the context with so much bloat irrespective of whether they are needed or not.
-Self-built skills seems to solve this problem to some extent.
-Skills are best way to crunch the learnigns but to consume APIs, I think, they are still the worst way.
+Self-built skills seem to solve this problem to some extent.
+Skills are the best way to crunch the learnings, but to consume APIs, I think they are still the worst way.
 I don’t have a best answer to this yet.
-This is not to say our APIs are bad, web search for example seems to work wonders to Living Agent output quality that I can’t imagine shipping one without it.
+This is not to say our APIs are bad; web search, for example, seems to work wonders for Living Agent output quality that I can’t imagine shipping one without it.

 The potential and the large unknowns

-But as the usage grows there are quite a few unknowns.
-Before we discuss some unknowns, its worthwhile to amp ourselves up on why living agents matter and why I am personally excited for this.
+Before we discuss some unknowns, it's worthwhile to amp ourselves up on why living agents matter and why I am personally excited.

 Our brains: The core of LLMs and NNs came from our efforts in understanding how human brains work.
-I believe the close we can understand and mimick human brains, the more we find the abstractions that work for the long term.
+I believe the closer we can understand and mimic human brains, the more we find the abstractions that work for the long term.

 I have these notes on how I can become an expert at something: